 Reticulum is not installed as a driver or kernel module, as one might expect of a networking stack.
 Instead, Reticulum is distributed as a Python module.
 This means that no special privileges are required to install or use it.
-It is also very light-weight, and easy to transfer to, and install on new systems.

-When you have Reticulum installed, any program or application that uses Reticulum will automatically load and initialise Reticulum when it starts, if it is not already running.
+It is also very light-weight, and easy to transfer to and install on new systems.
+Any program or application that uses Reticulum will automatically load and initialise Reticulum when it starts.